- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 All accommodation for every competition is paid for by the Faculty.
 Participating students also receive a bursary which covers the cost of flights and sundries.

-The Faculty of Business and Economics is pleased to announce the launch of this year's UniMelb StartUp Pitch Competition where participants will have the opportunity to pitch their startup idea to a panel of Australia's most prominent Angel Investors and Industry Experts for feedback and prizes!
+The UniMelb StartUp Pitch competition brings together students from across the University for a chance to pitch their startup idea to a panel of Australia's most prominent Angel Investors and Industry Experts for feedback and prizes!

 UniMelb StartUp '17 has now concluded.
 Please keep an eye on this page for more information about UniMelb StartUp '18.